 Facts about Lyuba

-Named after the wife of the Siberian reindeer herder who discovered her, Lubya is the best preserved specimen of the extinct species found so far.
+Named after the wife of the Siberian reindeer herder who discovered her, Lyuba is the best preserved specimen of the extinct species found so far.

-Her preservation is related to her cause of death: at the age of about one month, Lubya drowned in mud while in cold water.
+Her preservation is related to her cause of death: at the age of about one month, Lyuba drowned in mud while in cold water.
 Bacteria she absorbed helped fight off decay.

-After a series of trades and sales, Lubya ended up in the hands of scientists, who have since examined the mammoth (Mammuthus primigenius) and put her on a world exhibition tour.
+After a series of trades and sales, Lyuba ended up in the hands of scientists, who have since examined the mammoth (Mammuthus primigenius) and put her on a world exhibition tour.